-1. Step one is to test the assignment using our system to determine if needed relevant materials are available through the Consortium libraries, Archives, or E-ZBorrow.
+1. Step one is to test the assignment using our system to determine if needed relevant materials are available.
 By doing so, you'll ensure students have a positive research experience.
 (Recommend materials with the Request a Purchase form.)

 2. Feel free to email your syllabus or assignment to a Subject Librarian for feedback or suggestions.
 The librarians are also available to meet with you for a one-on-one consultation (in-person, over the phone, or online via Zoom).

 3. Encourage your students to use a variety of library and archival resources, including books, encyclopedias, periodical articles, images, videos, and primary source materials.

-4. Help students find suitable, reliable, and appropriate sources for a research question, without restricting them to only physical or electronic sources, primary or secondary sources, scholarly or popular sources, or sources from the library or elsewhere.
+4. Prompt students to find suitable, reliable, and appropriate sources for a research question from physical and electronic sources, primary and secondary sources, scholarly and popular sources, and sources from the library or elsewhere.

 5. Encourage students to plan ahead.